 The author of Great American Novels such as The Corrections and Freedom needs to be able to concentrate for extended periods in order to produce his 500-page doorstops.
 For that reason, he’s been known to write while wearing earplugs, earmuffs and even a blindfold.
 “You can always find the ‘home’ keys on your computer,” he said.
 “They have little raised bumps.”
 If you’ve tried turning off your email notifications and putting your phone on aeroplane mode to no avail, then it’s worth considering.
 Provided you can touch-type.

 Mr Tim Ferriss

-The writer of The Four-Hour Workweek/Body/Chef _is the doyen of productivity hacking – his iTunes-topping podcast deconstructs the routines of “world-class performers”.
-Mr Ferriss himself journals for a total of five minutes daily – not in the _Bridget Jones’s Diary sense, but rather jotting down his targets in the morning, and a couple of things he’s grateful for at night.
+The writer of The 4-Hour Workweek/Body/Chef is the doyen of productivity hacking – his iTunes-topping podcast deconstructs the routines of “world-class performers”.
+Mr Ferriss himself journals for a total of five minutes daily – not in the Bridget Jones’s Diary sense, but rather jotting down his targets in the morning, and a couple of things he’s grateful for at night.
 (He uses something called The Five Minute Journal designed precisely for this purpose.)
 It’s highly effective for getting specific tasks done and feeling positive about life in general.

 Mr Jack Dorsey

 This is one way that the tech entrepreneur runs two companies – Twitter and Square – simultaneously.
 Monday is management; Tuesday, product; Wednesday, marketing, communication and growth; Thursday, developers and partnerships; Friday, company, culture and recruiting; Saturday, hiking; Sunday: reflection, feedback, strategy and getting ready for the week ahead.
 This helps him prioritise in the maelstrom.
 Set days for all your meetings (or to ban them), or to catch up on emails or admin, to hit your #goals.